Options counseling definition

 Options counseling means a session with a professional, trained in person-centered options counseling, who provides person-centered supports in planning for LTSS.

-Options counseling means a service involving an interactive process, which may include a needs assessment, directed by the recipient individual and which may include other participants of the individual’s choosing and the individual’s legal representative, in which the individual receives guidance to make informed choices about long-term living and community support services in order to sustain independent living.
+Options counseling means a service involving an interactive process, which may include a needs assessment, directed by the recipient individual and which may include other participants of the individual’s choosing and the individual’s legal representative, in which the individual receives guidance to make informed choices about long-term living and community support services and supports in order to sustain independent living.

 Options counseling means a service that assists an eligible individual in need of long-term care and his or her representatives to make Informed choices about the services and settings which best meet his or her long-term care needs and that uses 1 uniform data and information collection and encourages the widest possible use of community-based options to allow an eligible individual to live as independently as possible in the setting of his or her